ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 26 Frosted Elfin Callophrys irus (Godart, 1824)

 Frosted Elfin is state-listed as a species of conservation concern.
 Populations using Baptisia or wild indigo as a host plant are not rare in Massachusetts today, because climate warming, habitat restoration and more search effort have resulted in an increase.
-But populations using L. perennis or wild lupine remain rare; there are only three known, all in the Connecticut River valley.
+But populations using Lupinus perennis or wild lupine remain rare: only three are known, all in the Connecticut River valley and all associated with airports.

 Frosted Elfin, Hoary Elfin, and Henry’s Elfin were confused by early lepidopterists.
 Scudder and others in the nineteenth century, such as Godart, described something called Incisalia irus, but the descriptions and host plants often applied to Henry’s and Hoary, rather than (or as well as) to Frosted.
 Recently it has been shown that Scudder’s descriptions of the larva, pupa, and larval host plants of C. irus actually refer to C henrici; Scudder’s figures are reproduced from Abbot’s drawings of C. henrici in Boisduval and Le Conte (1829-{1837}) (Calhoun 2004; see Henry’s Elfin species account).